Derussification in Ukraine: History

-The process began with the collapse of the Soviet Union, but since the issue of decommunization was a much bigger problem, derussification received relatively little attention.
-The two processes were closely intertwined and initially they took place mostly in a spontaneous and unsystematic way.
+The process began with the collapse of the Soviet Union, but since the issue of decommunization was a much bigger problem, derussification received relatively little attention, after 2014, the two processes were closely intertwined and initially they took place mostly in a spontaneous and unsystematic way.
 As the decommunization process in Ukraine had almost been completed by 2022, the derussification process intensified after the Russian invasion of Ukraine.
 In villages and towns, street names were changed and Soviet-Russian monuments were demolished.
 Not only architectural structures, but also street names related to Russia were de-Russified.
 Changes were made in Lviv, Dnipro, Kyiv and Kharkiv.
 Ivano-Frankivsk became the first city in Ukraine to be completely free of Russian place names.

 In June 2022, the city of Kyiv held an electronic consultation to select Ukrainian names with which to rename streets and squares bearing Russian names.
-6,5 million Ukrainians took part in the consultation.
+6.5 million Ukrainians took part in the consultation.

 Minister of Culture and Information Policy Oleksandr Tkachenko stated that the derussification of Ukraine will take place naturally and that "it's time to say goodbye to the symbols of the Russian-imperial, Soviet ideology forever."
 He also noted that the Government of Ukraine approved the project of the document "On Amendments to the Law of Ukraine "On Protection of Cultural Heritage": there will be legal grounds for the removal of cultural heritage monuments from the State Register of Immovable Monuments of Ukraine, which is a symbol of the Russian imperial and Soviet totalitarian politics and ideology.